Giuseppe Sciortino

-Giuseppe Sciortino is a lawyer and political activist in the Canadian province of Quebec.
-He has run for both the National Assembly of Quebec and the House of Commons of Canada.
+Giuseppe Sciortino (1949 – July 31, 2024) was an Italian-born Canadian lawyer and political activist in Quebec, Canada.
+He ran for both the National Assembly of Quebec and the House of Commons of Canada.

 Early life

 Sciortino was born in Sicily, Italy, and moved to Canada as an adolescent.
-He speaks fluent French and has described himself as a francophone.
+He spoke fluent French and has described himself as a francophone.